lorinachey/GarminChallenge/README.md

 ## Instructions for Running
 Download the two files Graph.java and Node.java and keep them in the same directory.

 If on Windows, hold shift and right click in the directory where the two files are stored.
 Select "Open PowerShell window here..." from the drop down.
+If on Linux/UNIX based systems, right click and select the option to open terminal here.

 Type the following to compile the program:
 `javac Graph.java`